 In order to survive, we need Air, water, Shelter, security, and food.
 Normally the atmosphere and our lungs take care of the air part of things for us so we are going to not add that to our shopping cart.
 What we are concerned about is Proper shelter, food, security, and water.

 First things first, you need shelter.
 Having food or water won’t help you if you freeze to death overnight.
 Wet and breezy conditions can lead to hypothermia just as fast as freezing temps.
 Every prepper should have some kind of temporary shelter ready to go in case getting home or being home becomes impossible.
-If money were no option I would highly suggest a canvas wall tent like the one found here!
-The whole point of this article though is that money is a factor and we need to do our survival prepping on a budget.

 The whole purpose for a tent is to separate man from the elements.
 You want a barrier between your physical body and the elements of the world.
 You might try to avoid sun, rain, snow, bugs, animals, heat, cold, even other people.
 The stronger the structure the longer it will last you.
 Hopefully, the use of such a structure would only be a temporary thing.